 But swim if you must.
 At least try.

 We all have to jump out of the nest before we can fly.

-PS : All of the underlined sections in my poem are ‘found’ text written by someone else and I do not claim any ownership of this text or the source material.
+PS : All of the ‘found’ text is written by someone else and I do not claim any ownership of this text or the source material.
 I have posted links where I know the source of the material.

 Please check out my blog ‘Copyright Notice’ for permissions to use the content of this blog.